ml-jku/vnegnn/README.md

 The holo4k and the coach420 dataset were created by extracting the relevant ligans from the MOAD database.
 All ligand protein complexes were put into a different folder, at inference we combine them by there pdb id to evalutate the model based on all the bindingsites for a given protein.

+### Download data
+Download the dataset from  [zenodo](https://zenodo.org/records/10782177), the original processing was done from the MODA database, which is not available anymore.

 ### Process the datasets

 This will create a `lmdb` database for each dataset.
 The `lmdb` and avoids processing all the data again if you want to create a graph with different parameters.